Comply with Australian employment law

 - payslips, superannuation and taxation documents to the employee

 - legal pay rates, leave conditions, shift arrangements and dismissal processes to which Australian employees would be entitled

 Learn more about your obligations to workers at the

 Fair Work Ombudsman.

 Pay and Conditions Tool (PACT) gives you information on pay rates, shift calculations, leave arrangements, dismissal notice and redundancy entitlements.

 Comply with your obligations as a sponsor

 See the obligations for:

-You will also need to check the obligations for sponsors on the Visa page, under When you are a Sponsor.
+You will also need to check the specific obligations for sponsors for the visa held by your employee.
+Check on the Visa page, under When you are a Sponsor.